Secullum/cordova-plugin-devoptionschecker/README.md

 # cordova-plugin-devoptionschecker

-This is a cordova plugin to verify if developer settings is enable.
+This is a cordova plugin that verifies if developer settings is enabled.

 ## Supported Platforms

 -   Android API all versions

 ## Installation